Is GRID a Good Investment? The Case For and Against (2026)

 What are you buying with GRID?

-GRID tracks the Nasdaq Clean Edge Smart Grid Infrastructure Index, a modified cap-weighted basket of global companies in electric grid equipment, smart meters, energy storage, and grid-enabling software.
+GRID tracks the Nasdaq Clean Edge Smart Grid Infrastructure Index, a modified cap-weighted portfolio of global companies in electric grid equipment, smart meters, energy storage, and grid-enabling software.
 The expense ratio is 0.56%.
 The key nuance versus a broad clean-energy fund like ICLN is focus: GRID emphasizes the electrification and grid-modernization hardware layer rather than renewable power generation.

 Largest holdings (approximate as of mid-2026; verify on First Trust's fund page):